 The untold story of VR, focus and memory

-Recent headlines connecting VR with the advent of the metaverse mean that there is often a conflation between VR technology and the gaming world.
-It is shortsighted, however, to assume VR’s capabilities are limited to this single application.
+Headlines connecting virtual reality with the advent of the metaverse mean that there is often a conflation between VR technology and the gaming world.
+It is shortsighted, however, to assume virtual reality’s capabilities are limited to this single application.

 In a world full of outside stimuli – with our attention constantly diverted – people’s ability to focus 100 percent on a given task is severely diminished.
-One of VR’s greatest strengths is its capacity to fully immerse participants, eliminating all forms of distractions.
-Beyond blocking external stimuli, VR also actively engages its users by creating exciting and memorable 3D experiences.
+One of virtual reality’s greatest strengths is its capacity to fully immerse participants, eliminating all forms of distractions.
+Beyond blocking external stimuli, virtual reality also actively engages its users by creating exciting and memorable 3D experiences.

-When a person uses VR to learn new information, they are activating several human senses which would otherwise remain disengaged.
+When a person uses virtual reality to learn new information, they are activating several human senses which would otherwise remain disengaged.
 While traditional 2D displays, such as books or videos, may stimulate the visual and/or auditory senses, VR displays further engage the human senses related to body awareness, movement, and balance.
-Mobilizing these senses can improve memory recall and knowledge retention, which helps explain why VR is radically improving training and onboarding processes across a broad spectrum of sectors.
+Mobilizing these senses can improve memory recall and knowledge retention, which helps explain why virtual reality is radically improving training and onboarding processes across a broad spectrum of sectors.

 Learning by doing